sumowll/BD4H-Bootcamp/web/env-local-docker.md

 Once you enter this docker environment, you can ping this docker environment itself as `bootcamp1.docker`.
 This variable is used in some configuration files for Hadoop ecosystems.

+> -m 8192m

+Memory limit (format: `<number>[<unit>]`).
+Number is a positive integer.
+Unit can be one of `b`, `k`, `m`, or `g`.

+This docker image requires at least 4G RAM, 8G RAM is recommended.
+However, if your local Physical Machine has ONLY 8G RAM, you are recommended to reduce this number to 4G.

+Local machine is not the same as the remote server.
+If you are launching a remote server with 8G RAM, you can set this number as 7G.

 If you are interested in the detail explanation of the args, please visit [this link](https://docs.docker.com/engine/reference/run/)